virgs/minesweeper-ai/README.md

 A last disclaimer is needed because it's not unusual to see a minesweeper version that doesn't implement this behavior: the first cell ever clicked in a game will always open a clear area.
 It and its neighbors cannot have any mine.
 It makes it impossible to lose in the first click (ultimately always a guess) and maximizes the chance to provide you with enough information to stop guessing at the beginning.

-This implementation provides you 4 AI actions:

-1. *Hint*: tells you all inferable information given the current board configuration.
-2. *Make one move*: reveal every **known** safe cell and flag every **known** mine given the current board configuration.
-3. *Keep playing until no guess is needed*: it essentially keeps *making one move* repeatedly.
-It makes a move, then based on the updated board configuration, makes new inferences, makes another move, and so on...
-4. *Guess*: makes a [guess](#guesses).
-Since it's a guess, and it's based on luck, you can lose by pressing it.

 ### Artificial Intelligence

 How does the AI get to know what's a safe, and what's a mine cell without any cheating?
 Well, my friend, it is all about two things: knowledge representation and inferences.